Cané

-Jarbas Faustinho (born 21 September 1939 in Rio de Janeiro) commonly known as just Cané ([kaˈne]) is a Brazilian former professional footballer and coach.
+Jarbas Faustinho (born 21 September 1939) commonly known as just Cané ([kaˈne]) is a Brazilian former professional footballer and coach.
 Although born in Brazil, Cané played the majority of his football career in Italy.

 At club level he played as a winger for S.S.C.
 Napoli and Bari amongst many other teams.
 As a coach, he managed several clubs in the Province of Naples area.
-In 1975, played in the National Soccer League with Montreal Castors where he served as a player-coach.
-He returned to Montreal for the 1976 NSL season.
+In 1975, he played in the National Soccer League with Montreal Castors where he served as a player-coach.
+He returned to Montreal for the 1976 NSL season in the same capacity.

 After taking over as head coach of Napoli in 1994, Cané became the first black coach in Serie A history.